 - c.
-Commitment to utilize agrivoltaics.71 (Add 1 point) - d.
-Commitment to pollinator friendly habitat, as defined in the Pollinator Friendly Solar Site Act (525 ILCS 55).72 (Add 1 point) - e.
+Commitment to utilize agrivoltaics.72 (Add 1 point) - d.
+Commitment to pollinator friendly habitat, as defined in the Pollinator Friendly Solar Site Act (525 ILCS 55).73 (Add 1 point) - e.
 Sited on Conservation Opportunity Areas as defined by the Illinois Department of Natural Resources.
-73 (Subtract 2 points, unless the project received points for 1.d. and is sited in an Environmental Justice Community, an R3 area, and/or on a brownfield site, contaminated land, disturbed land, or rooftop or other structure) - 2.
-Siting (Maximum of 4 points permitted) - a.
-Sited in an Environmental Justice Community74 or an R3 area.75 (Add 2 points) - b.
+74 (Subtract 2 points, unless the project received points for 1.d. and is sited in an Environmental Justice Community, an R3 area, and/or on a brownfield site, contaminated land, disturbed land, or rooftop or other structure)

+2. Siting (Maximum of 4 points permitted)

+- a.
+Sited in an Environmental Justice Community75 or an R3 area.76 (Add 2 points) - b.
 Sited on land owned by a non-profit or public entity.
 (Add 2 points) - c.
-Sited in a county (or a township within Cook, DuPage, Kane, Lake, McHenry, or Will County) that does not currently have a community solar project that was approved by the ICC for a REC contract under the Adjustable Block Program at the time of application.76 (Add 2 points) - 3.
-Equity Eligible Contractors (Maximum 4 points permitted)77 https://www2.illinois.gov/dnr/conservation/pollinatorscorecard/pages/default.aspx : The pollinator friendly distinction is limited to ground mounted solar sites per 525 ILCS 55 and the pollinator friendly aspect of the project must exist on the same parcel as the solar project.
+Sited in a county (or a township within Cook, DuPage, Kane, Lake, McHenry, or Will County) that does not currently have a community solar project that was approved by the ICC for a REC contract under the Adjustable Block Program at the time of application.77 (Add 2 points)

+3. Equity Eligible Contractors (Maximum 4 points permitted)78